manavmalavia18/webapp/README.md

 Ensure these tools and services are available before starting:
 - Node.js (version 18)
 - MariaDB
-- A Debian 12-based DigitalOcean Droplet
+- A Debian 12-based DigitalOcean Droplet!

 ## Initial Setup